Frequently Asked Questions

 Yes.
 VA and DoD will share health records in the new system.
 A shared system means patient information entered into the record from different doctors, pharmacies, labs and other points of care will be stored in the same place and in a format that is quickly and easily accessible by all providers.
 This will eliminate the need for manual transfer of records when Veterans transition from active duty.

 Protecting Veteran health information is a top priority for VA.
 Cerner and VA established a secure process between VistA and the Cerner data center, which is compliant with national cybersecurity standards to ensure Veteran health information is protected.

 What precautions were taken to ensure VA kept Veteran data secure during data migration?

 Protecting Veteran health information has always been a top priority for VA.
 During the process of migrating Veterans’ data into the new EHR system, VA and Cerner used state-of-the-art and federally compliant safety measures, and VA personnel maintained constant supervision of the data throughout.

 When will EHRM impact me?

-The new EHR will be installed at VA facilities nationwide starting in 2020 and is anticipated to continue until 2028.
-VA Puget Sound Health Care System and Mann-Grandstaff VAMC in the Pacific Northwest will be the first sites to receive the system.
-Mann-Grandstaff VAMC is anticipated to deploy the EHR — or “go live” — in March 2020, followed by Puget Sound in fall 2020.
-For more information on timeline, check back to this page often.
+The new EHR will be installed at VA facilities nationwide beginning in 2020, with deployment anticipated to continue until 2028.
+Mann-Grandstaff VAMC and VA Puget Sound Health Care System in the Pacific Northwest will be the first sites to receive the system.